-Multi-Parametric Standardization of Fluorescence Imaging Systems Based on a Composite Phantom
+Multi-parametric Standardization of Fluorescence Imaging Systems Based on a Composite Phantom

-Dimitris Gorpas®, Member, IEEE, Maximilian Koch, Maria Anastasopoulou®, Dmitry Bozhko®, Uwe Klemm, Markus Nieberler®, and Vasilis Ntziachristos®, Senior Member, IEEE
+Dimitris Gorpas, Member, IEEE, Maximilian Koch, Maria Anastasopoulou, Dmitry Bozhko, Uwe Klemm, Markus Nieberler, Vasilis Ntziachristos, Senior Member, IEEE

-Abstract-Objective: Fluorescence molecular imaging (FMI) has emerged as a promising tool for surgical guidance in oncology, with one of the few remaining challenges being the ability to offer quality control and data referencing.
-This paper investigates the use of a novel composite phantom to correct and benchmark FMI systems.
-Methods: This paper extends on previous work by describing a phantom design that can provide a more complete assessment of FMI systems through quantification of dynamic range and determination of spatial illumination patterns for both reflectance and fluorescence imaging.
-Various performance metrics are combined into a robust and descriptive "system benchmarking score," enabling not only the comprehensive comparison of different systems, but also for the first time, correction of the acquired data.
-Results: We show that systems developed for targeted fluorescence imaging can achieve benchmarking scores of up to 70%, while clinically available systems optimized for indocyanine green are limited to 50%, mostly due to greater leakage of ambient and excitation illumination and lower resolution.
+Abstract- Objective: Fluorescence molecular imaging (FMI) has emerged as a promising tool for surgical guidance in oncology, with one of the few remaining challenges being the ability to offer quality control and data referencing.
+This study investigates the use of a novel composite phantom to correct and benchmark FMI systems.
+Methods: Metrics including sensitivity, dependence of sensitivity on optical properties and depth, optical and diffused resolution, dynamic range, and ambient and excitation light leakage are combined into a "system benchmarking score" derived from a unique composite rigid phantom.
+Results: We show that systems developed for targeted fluorescence imaging can achieve scores of up to 70%, while clinically available systems optimized for indocyanine green are limited to 50%, mostly due to greater leakage of ambient and excitation illumination and lower resolution.
 The image uniformity can also be approximated and employed for image flat-fielding, an important milestone toward data referencing.
 In addition, we demonstrate composite phantom use in assessing the performance of a surgical microscope and of a raster-scan imaging system.
-Conclusion: Our results suggest that the new phantom has the potential to support high-fidelity FMI through benchmarking and image correction.
-Significance: Standardization of the FMI is a necessary process for establishing good imaging practices in clinical environments and for enabling highfidelity imaging across patients and multi-center imaging studies.
+Concluision: Our results suggest that the new phantom design has the potential to improve the quality of FMI studies.
+Significance: Standardization of FMI is a necessary process for establishing good imaging practices in clinical environments and for enabling high-fidelity imaging across patients and multi-center imaging studies.